Werner Heisenberg: Matrix mechanics and the Nobel Prize

 He then solved the same problem by treating the anharmonic potential term as a perturbation to the harmonic oscillator and using the perturbation methods that he and Born had developed.
-Both methods led to the same results for the first and the very complicated second order correction terms.
+Both methods led to the same results for the first and the very complicated second-order correction terms.
 This suggested that behind the very complicated calculations lay a consistent scheme.

 So Heisenberg set out to formulate these results without any explicit dependence on the virtual oscillator model.
-To do this, he replaced the Fourier expansions for the spatial coordinates by matrices, matrices which corresponded to the transition coefficients in the virtual oscillator method.
+To do this, he replaced the Fourier expansions for the spatial coordinates with matrices, matrices which corresponded to the transition coefficients in the virtual oscillator method.
 He justified this replacement by an appeal to Bohr's correspondence principle and the Pauli doctrine that quantum mechanics must be limited to observables.

 On 9 July, Heisenberg gave Born this paper to review and submit for publication.
 When Born read the paper, he recognized the formulation as one which could be transcribed and extended to the systematic language of matrices, which he had learned from his study under Jakob Rosanes at Breslau University.
 Born, with the help of his assistant and former student Pascual Jordan, began immediately to make the transcription and extension, and they submitted their results for publication; the paper was received for publication just 60 days after Heisenberg's paper.
 A follow-on paper was submitted for publication before the end of the year by all three authors.

 Up until this time, matrices were seldom used by physicists; they were considered to belong to the realm of pure mathematics.
 Gustav Mie had used them in a paper on electrodynamics in 1912 and Born had used them in his work on the lattice theory of crystals in 1921.
 While matrices were used in these cases, the algebra of matrices with their multiplication did not enter the picture as they did in the matrix formulation of quantum mechanics.

-In 1928, Albert Einstein nominated Heisenberg, Born, and Jordan for the Nobel Prize in Physics, The announcement of the Nobel Prize in Physics for 1932 was delayed until November 1933.
-It was at that time that it was announced Heisenberg had won the Prize for 1932 "for the creation of quantum mechanics, the application of which has, inter alia, led to the discovery of the allotropic forms of hydrogen".
+In 1928, Albert Einstein nominated Heisenberg, Born, and Jordan for the Nobel Prize in Physics.
+The announcement of the Nobel Prize in Physics for 1932 was delayed until November 1933.
+It was at that time announced that Heisenberg had won the Prize for 1932 "for the creation of quantum mechanics, the application of which has, inter alia, led to the discovery of the allotropic forms of hydrogen".